 Dana Sikkila (she/her) Sign up for a Consultation

-"I can help artists with individual career planning, social media marketing, creative placemaking specific to rural communities, grant and statement writing, and creative curriculums."
+"I can advise artists on individual career planning, social media marketing, creative placemaking specific to rural communities, grant and statement writing, and creative curriculums."

 Skills: Administration, Grants, Statements and Proposals, Place Based Projects, Rural Arts, Education